keflavich/astropy/docs/models/models.rst

 is needed.
 In this case the input may be wrapped in a `~astropy.models.core.LabeledInput` object - a dict like object whose items are {label: data} pairs.

+Once a `Model` is instantiated, its dimensionality cannot be changed.
+Specifically:

+    * `model.param_names` cannot be changed.
+    * The value of `model.parameters` can be changed but not the size.
+This change triggers a change in the individual parameters
+    * ``model.par1``, ``model.par2`` ,i.e. individual parameters, can be updated
+      (by a user), which will change `model.parameters`.
+    * ``param_dim`` cannot be changed after initialization
+    * ``param_sets`` cannot be changed: they are always constructed from the current individual parameters.

+The goal is to keep individual parameters, model.parameters and model.parm_sets always in sync.
+Errors like
+``InputParameterError: Expected the list of parameters to be the same length as the initial list.`` will be raised if the parameter dimensions are changed when they should not be.

 Models Examples
 ---------------